akhtarbs/akhtarbs/README.md

 - 👋 Hi, I’m @akhtarbs
-- 👀 I’m interested in programming
+- 👀 I’m Data Enthusiast and Cybersecurity Enthusiast

 <!---
 akhtarbs/akhtarbs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.